 - If a registrant selects a Fundraiser to credit their registration AND makes an additional donation, then the donation will also be credited to the selected Fundraiser.

-If you select Donation Level, constituents can choose from a list of pre-set donation amounts.
+If you select Suggested Donation Amounts, constituents can choose from a list of pre-set donation amounts.

 If you select Free Input donation, constituents can enter any donation amount they like.

 Selecting either donation option will give you a additional field where you can enter the Donation Field Label.

 When enabled, the Free Input Donation field or the list of Suggested Donation Amounts appear at the bottom of the Registration Summary Page.